 There are five or six interesting theories of where and why Messiah-G-man, Jesus, deviated from his universal, divine mission.
 The fact that there are any theories at all speaks to the necessity for a theological (not logical) explanation for God’s one and only (not so busy) Son.
 Consider these theories by historical and biblical scholars:

 All of these theories have one thing in common: conjecture.
-Yes, even the most popular explanation that Christian apologists offer — he stayed in Nazareth as a normal ho-hum boy doing carpentry — is ultimately creative imaginations with insufficient or the thinnest of any support.
-For the reasonable, logical Christian this mystery should give serious pause, to put it mildly.
+Yes, even the most popular explanation that Christian apologists offer — that he stayed in Nazareth as a normal ho-hum boy doing carpentry while greatly wasting his “divine” talents — is ultimately creative Greek imaginations with insufficient or the thinnest of any corroborations.
+For the reasonable, logical Christian this mystery should give serious pause even shock, to put it mildly.

 Before one goes selling the farm, the kitchen sink, and all royalties for such a profound life-altering FAITH-future decision for Christ, let’s step-back, put on a neutral thinking-cap, look under the rugs and behind the curtains and consider everything.
 There are some major incongruencies, fallacious logic, Scriptural apathy, and distorted history with this monumental mind-numbing claim of incarnation.
 I want to cover it, or uncover it.
 It starts with a gross distortion of Hebraic history and principles within the pinnacle of the mighty Roman Empire.